sonofhypnos/PlotKelly/README.md

 # plotKelly

 This shell tool is based on the [PyManifold](https://github.com/bcongdon/PyManifold) project.
 Displays a plot on how much you should bet on a manifold market given a subjective crecedence range.
 The betsize is calculated through the kelly criterion.
-(If you have never heard about it, I recommend learning more about it.
-[Here's some random article on it I enjoyed](https://www.lesswrong.com/posts/3pjv6uDvY9sqmsnvY/kelly-bet-on-everything))
+If you have never heard about it, I recommend learning more about it.
+[Here's some random article on it I enjoyed](https://www.lesswrong.com/posts/3pjv6uDvY9sqmsnvY/kelly-bet-on-everything).
 Quickly hacked together.
 If I am still using this in the future I might merge pull requests.

 ## install